deepikra/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/70-mirroring.md

 kubectl apply -k /workspace/modules/servicemesh/traffic-management/mirroring/service-mirror.yaml
 ```

 Now, we need to mirror the traffic when traffic routed to ui-v2.
-Traffic will be routed to ui-v2 only when accessing with SessionID=XXX
+Traffic will be routed to ui-v2 only when accessing from Safari browser.

-Create a VirtualService with the following mirroring routing role, which will route all traffic to ui-v1 by default, but a user with SessionID=XXX, the traffic will be routed to ui-v2 and 100% of it will be mirrored to the mirror service.
+Create a VirtualService with the following mirroring routing role, which will route all traffic to ui-v1 by default, but the traffic will be routed to ui-v2 and 100% of it will be mirrored to the mirror service when a user reaches it from Safari browser.
 ```file
 /workspace/modules/servicemesh/traffic-management/mirroring/virtualservice.yaml
 ```